 Avoid flowers with thorns, or anything with a strong scent (it is, however, acceptable to bring the relatives’ favorite flowers).

-Throughout the year, florists will have bukka (仏花, literally “Buddha’s flowers”), flowers just for visiting a grave or placing on the family altar.
+Throughout the year, florists will have bukka (仏花, literally “Buddha’s flowers”), bouquets just for visiting a grave or placing on the family altar.

 If in doubt, just tell a florist that you need a bouquet for ohaka mairi: (これからお墓参りに行くんですけど。Kore kara ohaka mairi ni ikun desukedo.)